Kortright Road East Traffic Calming

 Yes Why is there next to NO speed limit signs posted on Kortright from Hey 6 to Gordon I see 1 at hwy 6.
 Then that’s it

-Mike Kurnik asked about 1 year ago
+Mike Kurnik asked over 1 year ago

 Hello Mike, The City of Guelph refer to the Ontario Highway Traffic Act (HTA) and Ontario Traffic Manual (OTM) to review the need for traffic control devices on City's Roadways.
 As per HTA, default regulatory speed limit within local municipality or built-up area is 50 km/h.
 For this reason, no additional speed limit signs are provided on Kortright Road West.